RayminQAQ/MalDetect_pcap/README.md

 - PEdeleter.py: only used when vmware goes down, run it after tempdeleter, it will remove all files that are already processed

 By **[RayminQAQ](https://github.com/RayminQAQ)**:
-- Model directory:
+- Model directory: Whole Train && Testing pipline
-- Pcap2Img.py:
+- flow_pcap.py: split pcap into small pieces (seperated by TCP) according to the paper.

 ## Pipeline
 The project is run in Python 3.8.10 and cuda version 12.3 (RTX 3060 laptop), package dependencies are stored in requirement.txt.